joseeden/joeden/docs/022-Data-Engineering/035-MySQL/001-Offline-Install.md

 ## Overview

 This lab covers the offline installation of MySQL.
-This is suited for private networks where nodes doesn't have internet access.
+This is suitable for private networks where nodes doesn't have internet access.

 Virtual machine used: